 After Antony is attacked in Rome by a crowd of Pompey’s supporters, he arrives at Caesar’s camp still wearing his bloody toga.
 Caesar is dressed in full military garb.
 But notice that all the men are wearing wee britches under their tunics, including Caesar!
 In real life, a self-respecting Roman man wouldn’t be caught in trousers, the garment of the uncivilized Gauls.
 He was happy in his skirt, thank you very much!
 Another jarring note: the legions are improbably dressed in red cloaks and have matching armor.
 Even Pompey, with his fabulous wealth, didn’t outfit his men this way.
 Legionaries typically provided their own armor, which was often inherited and mismatched.

 Check out the area where Caesar’s tunic, edged with gold, gives way to thigh.
 It’s pretty high up.
 This is why April put wee britches on the men.
 However historically accurate, the sight of all that manly thigh might have been off-putting for some viewers (though we ladies wouldn’t have minded).
 In cold weather, men sometimes wore wrappings of wool around their legs, but typically this was reserved for the aged and infirm, not virile soldiers!
-(Update: according to the historical re-enactment site LegionTen, legionaries from the barbarians to wear braccae or trousers.
+(Update: according to the historical re-enactment site LegionTen, legionaries adapted the barbarian custom of wearing braccae or trousers.
 Maybe they found them a practical garment.
 But I doubt Caesar would have been seen in pants.)

 This cap is a bit blurry, but clearly shows how Caesar’s knee breeches provide thigh coverage.
 You also get a rare view of his footwear–very authentic, although men on campaign tended to wear closed shoes rather than sandals.